 - Anything (gloves, needles etc.) that touches your skin should be sterilized and unwrapped before you.

 - If you suffer from any medical condition, first check with your doctor and also inform the tattoo artist.

 - Get your tetanus and hepatitis vaccinations done.

-- Tattoo artist should disinfect the skin area that needs to be operated on.
+- The tattoo artist should disinfect the skin area that needs to be operated on.

-- Tattoo artist takes ink from a single-use cups which are later disposed.
+- Tattoo artist takes ink from a single-use cups which are later disposed of.
 Ink should never be taken or returned from the source bucket because it can be contaminated.